dawong025/CSC680-Term-Project/README.md

 # CSC680-Term-Project
 This is my CSC680 - Application Development for Mobile Devices Term Project

-Welcome to ProcrastiNOT, the app to reduce procrastination in your daily life.
+Welcome to ProcrastiNOTe, the app to reduce procrastination in your daily life.

 ## Must Have Features
 - Have multiple views, including completed tasks, in progress tasks